denoland/manual/runtime/workers.md

 Currently Deno supports only `module` type workers; thus it's essential to pass the `type: "module"` option when creating a new worker.

+Workers currently do not work in [compiled executables](../tools/compiler.md).

 Use of relative module specifiers in the main worker are only supported with `--location <href>` passed on the CLI.
 This is not recommended for portability.
 You can instead use the `URL` constructor and `import.meta.url` to easily create